gleasonw/gallica-grapher/README.md

 * Contains the React code for the graph, table, paper dropdown, and every other UI component.
 * The long className strings in the html elements are [Tailwind](https://tailwindcss.com/) CSS utility classes.

-Railway hosts the Python code, a Postgres database for storage and a Redis database for tracking user requests.
+Railway hosts the Python code, a Postgres database for storage and a Redis database for tracking request progress.
 Vercel hosts the Next.js frontend.
 It is all free!